curtcox/elizabot-js/README.md

 3. Press Enter or click "Send" to send your message

 The web interface uses `elizabot-browser.js`, which is a browser-compatible version of the original ElizaBot.

+## Local Server

+A local server has been added to make it easier to run and compare different ElizaBot implementations:

+1. Install dependencies: `npm install`
+2. Start the server: `npm start`
+3. Visit `http://localhost:3000` in your browser

+### Comparison Page

+The server includes a comparison page at `http://localhost:3000/compare` that allows you to test and compare the behavior of different ElizaBot implementations side by side.